ctheofil/support-ticket-system/README.md

 ./mvnw test

 # Run specific test class
-./mvnw test -Dtest=TicketServiceTest
+./mvnw test -Dtest=TicketCreationServiceTest

 # Run with coverage
 ./mvnw test jacoco:report
 ```
 ## How to Test
-Go to the postman directory in the project where you will find a README file on how to test the project using the postman collection.
+In the project, you can find a postman directory which contains a README file on how to test the project using a Postman collection.

 ## API Endpoints